-Ruth Wilson (born 13 January 1982) is an English actress.
-She is known for her performances in Suburban Shootout (2005), Jane Eyre (2006), and as Alice Morgan in the BBC TV psychological crime drama Luther since 2010.
+Ruth Wilson is an English actress, and is a two-time Olivier Award winner, and a BAFTA and Golden Globe nominee.
+She is known for her performances in Jane Eyre (2006), Small Island (2009), and as "Alice Morgan" in the BBC TV psychological crime drama Luther (2010-2013).
 She has also appeared in Anna Karenia (2012), The Lone Ranger (2013), and Saving Mr. Banks (2013).
-In 2014, she had a voice role in Locke and a central role in the Showtime series The Affair.

 Wilson was born in Ashford, Kent, the daughter of Mary, a probation officer, and Nigel Wilson, an investment banker.
 She has three older brothers, and is the granddaughter of novelist and MI6 officer Alexander Wilson and his third wife, Alison (McKelvie).
 She grew up in Shepperton, Surrey, and was raised Catholic.

-Other projects include a guest appearance in the sitcom Freezing as Alison Fennel (transmitted on BBC2, 21 February 2008); narration of the documentary The Polish Ambulance Murders (transmitted on BBC4, 5 February 2008); and the portrayal of a mentally ill doctor in the dramatised documentary The Doctor Who Hears Voices (transmitted on UK Channel 4, 21 April 2008).
+Other projects include a guest appearance in the sitcom Freezing as "Alison Fennel"; narration of the documentary The Polish Ambulance Murders; and the portrayal of a mentally ill doctor in the dramatised documentary The Doctor Who Hears Voices.